-Page 35 of 35
+Page 33 of 33

+QDR II is a registered trademark of Cypress Semiconductor Corporation.
 QDR RAMs and Quad Data Rate RAMs comprise a new family of products developed by Cypress, IDT, NEC, Renesas, and Samsung.
 All products and company names mentioned in this document may be the trademarks of their respective holders.